avalancheau/marionette-dialogregion/README.md

   dialogRegion: Marionette.Region.Dialog.extend el: "#dialog"
 ```

-Now, when you show a view in that region, it will be displayed in a Colorbox lightbox:
+Now, when you show a view in that region, it will be displayed in a Magnific-popup lightbox:

 ```coffeescript
 App.dialogRegion.show view